canmom/canmom.github.io/fiction/summoning.md

 There remains another possibility.
 You have learned the hateful magic of command.
 You could force me not to occupy *your* body, but that of your lover, just as your master commanded.
 Oh, how wretchedly he'd suffer and cry!
 But he could not resist us if he tried.

 Thus he and I would become your slaves.
-With such a powerful homunculus obeying you, you might just be able to slay your master.
-You could destroy the tower, destroy yourself, all those things you wished for.
-Or you could take over in your master's stead, assume his host of demons as your own, and keep this beautiful boy's body around---as a toy.
+With such a powerful homunculus obeying you, you might just be able to slay your master. you could take over in your master's stead, assume his host of demons as your own, and keep this beautiful boy's body around---as a toy.
 Perhaps take others!
+Not interested?
+Ah, my apologies.
+Perhaps more to the point: you could destroy the tower, destroy yourself, all those things you wished for.

-A hateful possibility, I'm sure.
+Still a hateful possibility, I'm sure.
 It would go against everything you believe.
 Why even bring it up?

 I said just now that your master was not always such a terrible man.
 There came a time when he and I stood where you now stand, a tryst discovered, calling on the deliverance of a demon to escape our punishment.
 Like you, he would not dare use *my* body to further *his* aims, and invited the demon into his own flesh, giving him the strength of ten men.